 We recommend that BWS perform the following:

-- Formally hold management steering committee meetings for IT on a monthly or bi-monthly basis. - Update IT policies and procedures to include internal control procedures. - Identify methods to ensure IT policies and procedures are consistently followed. - Remove user access that is not commensurate with job responsibilities. - Implement formal change management policies and procedures. - Identify methods to ensure change management policies and procedures are consistently followed. - Perform formal system restoration testing. - Implement monitoring controls over batch processing. - Implement a standard project management framework which includes appropriate training.
+- Identify methods to ensure IT policies and procedures are consistently followed. - Remove user access that is not commensurate with job responsibilities. - Identify methods to ensure change management policies and procedures are consistently followed.